How To Get From Bangkok To Kanchanaburi

 But this is one famous temple in Thailand you shouldn’t miss, even if you are templed out.

-And once you get there you’ll see why.
+Once you get there you’ll see why.